Free Download100% Clear & Secure

 Yes, there are several excellent free options available: Apple DVD Player, VLC Media Player, and 5KPlayer.

 If you are still using the old version of the MacBook Pro before 2016, you can watch DVD movies simply by downloading the DVD Player from your MacBook Pro.
 However, when you get the new version of the MacBook Pro without a DVD driver, the external DVD player for the MacBook Pro is also required for DVD playback.
-This article lists the seven best DVD players on MacBook Pro and compares their basic information for your reference.
+This article lists the five best DVD players on MacBook Pro and compares their basic information for your reference.
 If you have other favorite DVD players, you can also share them with us in the comments!

 Among the DVD players for MacBook Pro mentioned above, AnyMP4 Blu-ray Player is the best choice!
 Its interface is clear and easy to use, and its region-free feature can access any DVD, DVD folder, DVD ISO image file and DVD IFO file on Mac computers running macOS Tahoe 26 and previous versions.
 Now, click the download button below and try it for free!